roytang/blog/content/post/2008/10/django-tagging.md

 ][1]

 .
 Unfortunately, the featured downloads on the Google Code site are quite out-of-date and would not work with Django 1.0, so I did a subversion checkout instead.
-If you're getting an error like "ImportError: cannot import name parse_lookup&#8221;, then you need to get the source code from SVN.
+If you're getting an error like "ImportError: cannot import name parse_lookup", then you need to get the source code from SVN.

 Adding the tagging to the blog was pretty easy: